kunalkrishnan/kunal_krishnan_data_enginee/README.md

 # Hi 👋 I'm Kunal Krishnan

-🚀 Data Engineer with 5+ years of experience designing scalable data platforms and ETL pipelines.
+🚀 Data Engineer with 5+ years of experience building scalable cloud data platforms and enterprise ETL pipelines.

 Currently working as **Consultant at Capgemini**
 Previously worked at **Infosys**